CalvinChe/CS50/pset4/spellerTrie/README.md

 # [Speller](https://github.com/CalvinChe/CS50/blob/master/pset4/spellerTrie/dictionary.c)

-A program that spell-checks a file using a hash table.
+A program that spell-checks a file using a trie.

 ## Usage
 ```bash